1/28/2025

 President and Chief Financial Officer

-And in in in two thousand and twenty four, we saw part sales increase by 4%.
-At the same time, we see that the market for up sales for parts was down two or 3%.
-So growing our part sales in a smaller market at excellent margins, that's a that's a really impressive performance by the entire packer parts team.
-And as we go into 2025, we expect parts to grow by two to 4% for the year.
-That'll be another strong year for packer parts.
+And in 2024, we saw parts sales increase by 4%.
+At the same time, we see that the market for after sales for parts was down 2% or 3%.
+So growing our parts sales in a smaller market at excellent margins, that's a really impressive performance by the entire Packer Parts team.
+And as we go into 2025, we expect parts to grow by 2% to 4% for the year.
+That'll be another strong year for Packer Parts.

 speaker